Posted by: Northwest Eye in General on August 16, 2025

 Define Laser Iridotomy and Its Purpose

-Laser iridotomy, which is also referred to as laser peripheral iridotomy (LPI), is a minimally invasive surgical technique that aims to create a small opening in the iris with the use of a laser.
-This small opening allows for the unrestricted movement of watery fluid within the eye, effectively reducing intraocular tension.
+Laser iridotomy, also known as laser peripheral iridotomy (LPI), is a minimally invasive surgical technique that aims to create a small opening in the iris with the use of a laser.
+This small opening allows for the unrestricted movement of aqueous fluid within the eye, effectively reducing intraocular pressure.
 We understand that many individuals may feel anxious about their eye health, especially when it comes to conditions like angle-closure glaucoma.
 This severe condition occurs when the iris blocks the drainage angle, leading to increased pressure and potential vision impairment.

 In the United States, angle-closure glaucoma affects millions, with over 20 million individuals diagnosed globally.
-By creating an alternative drainage pathway, the laser iridotomy technique significantly reduces these risks, helping to maintain eye health and function.
-Recent advancements in light technology have improved the accuracy and safety of this procedure, making it a favored choice among many ophthalmologists.
+By creating an alternative drainage pathway, the technique significantly reduces these risks, helping to maintain eye health and function.
+Recent advancements in laser technology have improved the accuracy and safety of this procedure, making it a favored choice among many ophthalmologists.

-However, it’s important to note that patients undergoing initial clear lens extraction are 10 times more likely to maintain drop-free good intraocular tension control compared to those with initial peripheral iridotomy.
+However, it’s important to note that patients undergoing initial clear lens extraction are 10 times more likely to maintain drop-free good intraocular pressure control compared to those with initial laser peripheral iridotomy.
 While laser iridotomy is an effective procedure, it is not designed to improve vision; instead, it aims to prevent the progression of glaucoma.
-We want you to be aware of possible side effects, such as headache, brow pain, and a sudden rise in eye tension.
+We want you to be aware of possible side effects, such as headache, brow pain, and a sudden rise in eye pressure.

 An acute angle-closure glaucoma attack is an emergency that requires immediate treatment to prevent vision loss.
 After the procedure, follow-up care is crucial.
 We recommend monitoring intraocular pressure and performing thorough examinations at 12 and 24 weeks post-treatment to ensure the best outcomes for your eye health.
 Remember, we are here to help you through this process, and your well-being is our top priority.